Fluid dynamics and Plasma physics AA 363 2:0 credits (Aug-Dec 2022) Friday 11:30-12:30 and 14:00-15:00 @ Multimedia room, Physics Department, IISc

 Grading

-link to presentation Shocks as mathematical discontinuities in the fluid appearing due to flow speed exceeding the characteristic speed (sound speed) in the medium or due to nonlinear distortion of finite amplitude waves.
-Classification of shocks into travelling or stationary; normal or oblique, attached or detached shock fronts.
+- Lecture 19, 20 (12 Oct): Shocks as mathematical discontinuities in the fluid appearing due to flow speed exceeding the characteristic speed (sound speed) in the medium or due to nonlinear distortion of finite amplitude waves.
+Classification of shocks into travelling or stationary; normal or oblique.
 Bow shocks between Sun and Earth's magnetosphere or between the heliosphere and the interstellar medium is an example of normal and stationary shock.
 Derivation of Rankine-Hugoniot jump conditions for normal shocks.
 Formation of shocks when flow speed changes from supersonic to subsonic, Inflow into shock front is supersonic and outflow is subsonic in the reference frame of the moving shock.
-Acceleration of stellar/galactic winds (Parker's wind solution).
+Supernova explosion and remnants, Acceleration of stellar/galactic winds (Parker's wind solution).
 De Lavel Nozzle and jets where flow transitions from subsonic to supersonic.
 Properties of supersonic flows.